Syntax

 10

 All flavours of for loops can be combined with a while or until condition.
-As long as the while or until condition is satisfied, i.e. is true, the for loop will iterate.
+The loop will continue to iterate as long as the while or until condition remains true.

 > for x to 10 while ln(x) <= 1 do